ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream into which to insert values
+- `streamId` -- stream identifier for the request
-- `items` -- list of items of type T
+- `items` -- list of events to insert, where T is the type of the stream and events

-Inserts items into the specified stream.
+Inserts the items into the specified stream.
 Will throw an exception if any index in items already has an event.
-If any individual index has a problem, the entire list of events is rolled back and no inserts at all are done.
-The index that caused the issue can be determined in the error response.
+If any individual index has a problem, the entire operation is rolled back and no insertions are made.
+The index that caused the issue is included in the error response.

 #PatchValue
 ```